gamalielsaracho/using-immutablejs/list/README.md

 > You will use when need creating a List from iterable data.
 > Examples: an array, or an immutable iterable object (List, Map, Set, ect..), or a string that you want interpreted as a series of changes.

+## A javascript string is an iterable object. if you create a List of strings List('string'), this will return a List of characters ['s', 't', 'r', 'i', 'n', 'g'].

+## And if you want make a string non-iterable you can use List.of('string').